1984–1985 United Kingdom miners' strike: Picketing

-The strike was almost universally observed in South Wales, Yorkshire, Scotland, North East England and Kent, but there was less support across the Midlands and in North Wales.
+The strike was almost universally observed (leaving aside the NUM's cokemen and clerical workers) in South Wales, Yorkshire, Scotland, North East England and Kent, but there was less support across the Midlands and in North Wales.
 Nottinghamshire became a target for aggressive and sometimes violent picketing as Scargill's pickets tried to stop local miners from working.
 Lancashire miners were reluctant to strike, but most refused to cross picket lines formed by the Yorkshire NUM.
 Picketing in Lancashire was less aggressive and is credited with a more sympathetic response from the local miners.

 On 14 March 1984 David Gareth Jones, a South Kirkby miner from Acton Hall Colliery was killed whilst picketing at Ollerton Colliery.
 The 'Battle of Orgreave' took place on 18 June 1984 at the Orgreave Coking Plant near Rotherham, which striking miners were attempting to blockade.
 The confrontation, between about 5,000 miners and the same number of police, broke into violence after police on horseback charged with truncheons drawn – 51 picketers and 72 policemen were injured.
 Other less well known, but bloody, battles between pickets and police took place, for example, in Maltby, South Yorkshire.

 During the strike, 11,291 people were arrested, mostly for breach of the peace or obstructing roads whilst picketing, of whom 8,392 were charged and between 150 and 200 were imprisoned.
 At least 9,000 mineworkers were dismissed after being arrested whilst picketing even when no charges were brought.

 After the 1980 steel strike, many hauliers blacklisted drivers who refused to cross picket lines to prevent them obtaining work, and so more drivers crossed picket lines in 1984–1985 than in previous disputes.
 Picketing failed to have the widespread impact of earlier stoppages that led to blackouts and power cuts in the 1970s and electricity companies maintained supplies throughout the winter, the time of biggest demand.

 From September, some miners returned to work even where the strike had been universally observed.
 It led to an escalation of tension, and riots in Easington in Durham and Brampton Bierlow in Yorkshire.